 In June 2019 the Indian Government published the latest tiger census results.
-We had all been waiting eagerly for this moment, keen to hear whether tiger numbers were still declining or whether conservation efforts were succeeding.
+We had all been waiting eagerly for this moment, keen to hear whether tiger numbers were still declining or whether conservation efforts were succeeding in India.
 Chris Haslam, a favourite travel writer of ours, was also waiting, keen to follow this story, to witness first-hand that tourism and conservation can work hand in hand.

 Chris begins his article setting the scene well, conveying perfectly the mix of emotion during a first encounter with a tigress in Kanha National Park.

 ‘You can’t anticipate the visceral emotions stirred by an audience with the pin-up for global conservation.
 She’s both beauty and terror — a dream and a death wish that sees us as little more than a light lunch.’

 There is no doubt that seeing tiger in the wild is incredible and although Chris is grateful to have seen one, he is quick to point out that although tiger numbers have increased, this rise hadn’t made the species any easier to spot, ‘looking for the beasts is like playing hide and seek with a ghost’, however he concludes that ‘with time and persistence, encounters occur’.

 Chris is also keen to convey another message from his experience, that there is much more to a safari than seeing tiger.
 ‘To embark on the single-minded, bucket-list pursuit of tigers is to miss out on deeper, more memorable experiences.